valexandersaulys/tailparse/README.md

   + [X] split the `logparser.py` file up into separate chunks

   + [ ] `tailparse.execute.execute_query`: write integration tests
-        against this and check for the output string
+        against this and check for the output string -- _all for 'nginx'_

     + [ ] include `sample.log` via `shuf -n N input > output`
     + [ ] `SELECT * FROM logs LIMIT 1`